oroinc/documentation/user/back-office/system/frontend-menus/global-all-products-menus.rst

 #.
 Complete the other fields as required.

    .. image:: /user/img/products/all_products_page/AllProductsMainMenu.png
+      :alt: Adding the All Products page to frontend menus globally

 #.
 Click **Save** on the top right of the page.